danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 }
 ```

 This coordinator can implement any delegates you need.
-If the view controller is used in multiple places in your app, you can reuse and compose coordinators together to avoid duplicating code.
+If the delegating view controller is used in many places, you can reuse and compose coordinators to avoid duplicating code.

-Another approach is to have a specific `delegate` class for each representable view that must support delegation.

-For instance, say that we want to present a Vision-based document camera and listen for scan events. `VNDocumentCameraViewController` communicates its events using a `VNDocumentCameraViewControllerDelegate`, so you must provide it with such a delegate to know what's going on.
+Another approach is to have a specific `delegate` class for each view controller wrapper that supports delegation.
+For instance, say that we want to present a Vision-based document camera. `VNDocumentCameraViewController` communicates events using a `VNDocumentCameraViewControllerDelegate`, so you must provide it with such a delegate to know what's going on.

-First, let's wrap the `VNDocumentCameraViewController` in a `UIViewControllerRepresentable`:
+First, let's wrap the view controller in a `UIViewControllerRepresentable`:

 ```swift
 struct DocumentCamera: UIViewControllerRepresentable {